AdnanMuzavor/Striver_Sde_Sheet/README.md

   which gives us a sorted array.
 - ***Existence of pair sum in BST*** is found by combo of three functions one iterating each node [Any of three traversals] and othersearching for node with other value.***But*** Its better to get inorder array which is sorted and find in that array using binary search

+## Day 22
+- ***Find Median Of Data Stream*** is a heap application where in contro of gtwo heaps help us to achieve the required median
+- ***Kth largets element in stream*** is just the kth largest elemnt only presented in different way.
+- ***Distinct numbers in window*** are found simply by using a map and sliding window i.e two pointer approach.